-The Education University of Hong Kong (EdUHK) will confer honorary doctorates on five distinguished individuals at the Congregation on 16 November 2018 (Friday), in recognition of the significant contributions made in their respective fields in advancing education and inspiring the next generation.
+The Education University of Hong Kong (EdUHK) will confer honorary doctorates on two distinguished individuals at the Congregation on 22 November 2019 (Friday), in recognition of the significant contributions they have made in their respective fields in advancing education and inspiring the next generation.
 They are (in alphabetical order by surname):

 ~ Doctor of Education, honoris causa

 Professor Harold Abelson, Class of 1922 Professor of Computer Science and Engineering at Massachusetts Institute of Technology (MIT) in the United States, is a pioneer in popularising Computational Thinking (CT) around the world.

 Holding a Bachelor of Arts degree from Princeton University and a Doctor of Philosophy degree from MIT, Professor Abelson believes that students should move beyond mere technology consumption into problem-solving and innovation through learning about CT.
 He directed the implementation of Logo for the Apple II in 1981, an interactive computer language to help children to acquire basic programming skills.
 Later, he developed MIT App Inventor in collaboration with Google, a user-friendly system that made it easier for students to create their own mobile applications.